 We serve a primarily American fare, and for palettes of all kinds.
 We rotate our menu seasonally in order to use the freshest ingredients for our members, and serve breakfast, lunch, and dinner every day.
-On weekend, we have a special brunch menu.
+On weekends, we have a special brunch menu.

 No, wear whatever you are most comfortable wearing!

 Yes.
 We are very happy that Common House draws interest from all ages, sizes, genders, races and political leanings.
 We’re open-minded, and we hope that you are too.

 Because every time you do come to town, you’ll feel right at home.
 With a membership to Common House, you’ll have access to a comfortable spot to land while you’re here, a place to make dining reservations on busy weekends and access to premium downtown parking.
 We have some of the best food and drink around, and it’s a great place to catch up with friends when you visit!

 Members may bring up to 3 guests with them, without prior notice.
 If you should wish to have a larger meal with more guests at any time, please contact the club, and we will be happy to accommodate.
 We serve breakfast, lunch, and dinner, but ask that reservations be made in advance in order to provide enough food for everyone.